spxbhuhb/z2-service/README.md

 ## A Kind of Magic

 So, how does this work?
-Actually, it is pretty simple, read on.
+Actually, it is pretty simple.

-You can't see this code as it is added during compilation, but there are a few manually written examples between the [tests](z2-service-runtime/src/jvmTest/kotlin/hu/simplexion/z2/service/runtime).
+You can't see code like the ones below as it is added during compilation.
+There are a few manually written examples between the [tests](z2-service-runtime/src/jvmTest/kotlin/hu/simplexion/z2/service/runtime).

 ### Client Side Transform